futureversecom/paddi/packages/pong-simulation/README.md

-# Pong Simulation
+# Paddi Simulation

 This is an implementation of ping-pong game described in the ASM whitepaper with the following goals in mind.

-1. Pong game to demonstrate ASM protocol
+1. Paddi game to demonstrate ASM protocol
 2. Validate python could be used for game and RL training
 3. Simple enough project structure for Game Devs and ML Engineers to work together.
    Game devs should be able to train and configure while ML engineers could alter